Totally Accurate Battle Simulator: Gameplay

-Totally Accurate Battle Simulator is a ragdoll physics battle simulator.
+Totally Accurate Battle Simulator is a physics-based battle simulator.
 The game encompasses two main modes: Campaign and Sandbox.
 In the former, players are given a limited amount of in-game money to build an army in order to defeat an enemy force.
 In the latter, there is no monetary limit and players build both armies.
 The two opposing armies can be placed on either opposite sides of the map, or one can surround the other.
 As soon as the player clicks "Start", the battle begins and the two armies rush forward to attack each other.
 Once either army has been defeated, the battle freezes and the player is informed of who the victor is.
 While armies typically win by defeating all enemy units, a May 2020 update added new winning conditions, such as surviving for a given amount of time, or killing a specific enemy unit.
 During ongoing battles, players can move the camera around the map to get a better view of the fight, and can slow down or freeze time themselves.
 With the addition of a May 2019 update, players are also able to "possess" units—controlling them manually from a third- or first-person perspective.

 The game has over 130 units across fourteen factions, which are mostly themed around different cultures and eras of human history.
+Such factions include the Tribal Faction (Prehistory), Farmer (Neolithic Revolution), Medieval (Middle/Dark Ages), Ancient (Classical Era), Viking (Viking Age), Dynasty (Sengoku Period), Renaissance (Renaissance), Pirate (Golden Age of Piracy), and Wild West (American Frontier).
+There are also five fictional factions, being Spooky, Good, Evil, Secret and Legacy.
+There are five scrapped factions, being Aztec, Napoleonic, World War, Neon, and Desert Kingdom.
 Some of these units are hidden on various maps and must be found by the player before they are unlocked.
 Many units have special abilities that are unique to them or they share with a few others, such as flight, projectile deflection, and teleportation.
+The game also features representations of the storytelling tropes of good and evil, with the good and evil sides having angelic and demonic themes respectively.
 The maps in the game are centered around the same themes as the factions and differ in size and geography.
 The game features twenty maps in total, with twenty-two additional "Simulation" maps.

 Players can create their own battle scenarios, choosing from any of the available units, maps, and winning conditions.
 A December 2020 update added the Unit Creator, where players can create their own units, giving them abilities, clothing, and weapons from the already existing TABS units, as well as the spin-offs Totally Accurate Battlegrounds and Totally Accurate Battle Zombielator.
 Both custom battles and units can be shared with other players via the in-game workshop.
-The full release of the game in April 2021 added both online and local multiplayer modes, and achievements. a new update in November 3rd 2021 added the map creator.
+The full release of the game in April 2021 added both online and local multiplayer modes, and achievements.
+A new update on 3 November 2021, added a map creator, allowing players to create their own battlefields.